Gene-Mating Dynamic Evolution Theory I: Fundamental assumptions, exactly solvable models and analytic solutions: Acknowledgements

 JW would like to thank Mehran Kardar and Leonid Mirny for showing great interests and encouragements, and giving comments.
 We thank Jeremy England, Hsien-Ching Kao and Matthew Pinson for comments on the manuscript.
 JW wishes to thank Yih-Yuh Chen and Ning-Ning Pang for comments in 2006, and thank Sze-Bi Hsu for introducing the reference \cite{book1} in 2007 and mentioning the alternative approach: Hirsch's monotone flow, for proving the global stability (our independent proof is in Sec.\ref{sec:level4} (1)).
 JW thanks Mehran Kardar, Patrick Lee and Xiao-Gang Wen for encouraging posting the paper.

 JW is supported by NSF Grant No.\;DMR-1005541, NSFC 11074140, NSFC 11274192, the BMO Financial Group and the John Templeton Foundation.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research.
+JW acknowledges the NSF Grant PHY-1606531.
+This work is also supported by NSF Grant DMS-1607871 ``Analysis, Geometry and Mathematical Physics'' and Center for Mathematical Sciences and Applications at Harvard University.
 JWC is supported in part by the MOST, NTU-CTS, and the NTU-CASTS of R.O.C.
+JWC is partly supported by the Ministry of Science and Technology, Taiwan, under Grant No. 108-2112-M-002-003-MY3 and the Kenda Foundation.

 \onecolumngrid